Filmmaking Resources: The ULTIMATE List

 Top 5 Filmmaking News Websites:

-These are the more popular websites that feature the bigger glossier news and affairs on the filmmaking world.
+These are the more popular websites that feature the bigger glossier news and affairs on the movie industry.
 They also contain a huge catalogue of published articles available to read online and countless news, images, videos of the stories that are gripping Hollywood!

-Whether you’re a movie buff or just want to keep up to date with recent paparazzi shots of Chris Hemsworth, these websites are filled with coverage giving you the ultimate lowdown on industry happenings.
+Whether you’re a movie buff or just want to keep up to date with recent paparazzi shots of Chris Hemsworth drinking a smoothie in Los Angeles, these websites are filled with coverage giving you the ultimate lowdown on industry happenings.

-Whilst some of the news they share may seem frivolous, these can also be great places to learn and gather filmmaking trends.
+Whilst some of the news they share may seem frivolous, these can also be great places to learn and gather industry trends.
 What movies are getting made?
 Who are the most exciting new filmmakers?
 Who is getting what made?
-These sites are great places to keep up to date, which is an important asset for an aspiring filmmaker.
+These sites are great places to keep up to date.
 Ultimately, a contemporary understanding of the industry and its trends is a great filmmaking tool to have in your belt, handy for your own work but also for potential job interviews, for example.

 - Screen Daily